top of page

 Various woods and stained glass.
 2009-2017

-This multi-phase installation commissioned for the main sanctuary space of Sophia Fellowship began with a humble folk serpent on a cross (John 3.14) of antique wood.
+This multi-phase installation commissioned for the main sanctuary space of Sophia Fellowship began with a humble folk serpent on a cross (John 3:14) of antique cedar.
 Some years later emerged a design in stained glass of the Burning Bush.
 Its radial design intends the mazlot—zodiac—of the twelve tribes of Jacob and apostles co-redeeming with Yeshua Messiah.
 The window frame is crowned with four cherubim.
 The wings and faces of the lion, eagle, human, and ox form a circle around the central Burning Bush.
 The altar beneath of olive, cedar, and sassafras reflects the frame of angels above as wrathful seraphim below.
-The pillar gate bearing Holy Names of the Mercy and Severity of God, completes this matrix, alluding to the pillars of Boaz and Jachin installed by Solomon in the first temple (1 Kings 7.21).
+The pillar gate bearing Holy Names of the Mercy and Severity of God, completes this matrix, alluding to the pillars of Boaz and Jachin installed by Solomon in the First Temple (1 Kings 7:21).
 This sanctuary space is the heart of ceremonial life as a community.
 May all beings be blessed.

 Asherah Installing Film, with Sean Wall